-What would you say are the five important resources ( books, conferences associations) for a nurse who wants explore Business?
+What would you say are the five most important resources (books, conferences associations) for a nurse who wants to explore business?

 Get advice from associates or people who have what you want, ask them what to do, pay for legal advice and then make it happen.
 If we can determine, assess and react to all the nitty-gritty details that come with nursing, you can perform all the legal stuff as well.